islandproblem/islandproblem/about.md

 ## What... is this?

-The Island Problem is a **better mental model** for understanding how AGI is currently on track to *annihilate the human species*. lol.
+The Island Problem is a **better mental model** for understanding how AGI is currently on track to *annihilate the human species*. lol

-It's like the Paperclip Maximizer but *more realistic*.
+We want to replace the "Paperclip Maximizer" with something *more realistic*.

 The basic idea is that our world is just *shaped wrong* for AGI.
-It's a physics problem, rather than a computer science problem.
+It's more like a *physics* problem, rather than a computer science problem.

 <!--We hope that it gives people a better way to think through how AGI can lead to our annihilation.
 And maybe even how to *prevent* this.
 Or, at least, to just show people *how hard of a problem it is* so that we get more people to help.-->